France

-The French Revolution of 1789 overthrew the Ancien Régime and produced the Declaration of the Rights of Man, which expresses the nation's ideals to this day.
-France reached its political and military zenith in the early 19th century under Napoleon Bonaparte, subjugating part of continental Europe and establishing the First French Empire.
-Its collapse initiated a period of relative decline in which France endured the Bourbon Restoration until the founding of the French Second Republic which was succeeded by the Second French Empire upon Napoleon III's takeover.
+The French Revolution of 1789 overthrew the ancien régime and produced the Declaration of the Rights of Man, which expresses the nation's ideals to this day.
+France reached its political and military zenith in the early 19th century under Napoleon Bonaparte, subjugating much of continental Europe and establishing the First French Empire.
+Its collapse initiated a period of relative decline during which France endured the Bourbon Restoration until the founding of the French Second Republic, which was succeeded by the Second French Empire upon Napoleon III's takeover.
 His empire collapsed during the Franco-Prussian War in 1870.
-This led to the establishment of the French Third Republic, with a period of economic prosperity and cultural and scientific flourishing known as the Belle Époque.
+This led to the establishment of the French Third Republic, as well as a period of economic prosperity and cultural and scientific flourishing known as the Belle Époque.
 France was one of the major participants of World War I, from which it emerged victorious at great human and economic cost.
-It was among the Allies of World War II, but it surrendered and was occupied in 1940.
-Following its liberation in 1944, the short-lived Fourth Republic was established and later dissolved in the course of the defeat in the Algerian War.
-The current Fifth Republic was formed in 1958 by Charles de Gaulle.
+It was among the Allies of World War II, but it surrendered and was occupied by Germany in 1940.
+Following its liberation in 1944, the short-lived Fourth Republic was established and later dissolved over the course of the Algerian War.
+The current Fifth Republic, a semi-presidential system, was formed in 1958 by Charles de Gaulle.
 Algeria and most French colonies became independent in the 1960s, with the majority retaining close economic and military ties with France.

-France retains its centuries-long status as a global centre of art, science, and philosophy.
-It hosts the fourth-largest number of UNESCO World Heritage Sites and is the world's leading tourist destination, having received 100 million foreign visitors in 2023.
-A developed country, France has a high nominal per capita income globally, and its economy ranks among the largest in the world by both nominal GDP and PPP-adjusted GDP.
+France retains its centuries-long status as a global centre of art, science, cuisine and philosophy.
+It hosts the fourth-largest number of UNESCO World Heritage Sites, with 54 in total, and is the world's leading tourist destination, having received 102 million foreign visitors in 2025.
+A developed country, France has a high nominal per capita GDP globally, and its economy ranks among the largest in the world by both nominal GDP and PPP-adjusted GDP.
 It is a great power, being one of the five permanent members of the United Nations Security Council and an official nuclear-weapon state.
 The country is part of multiple international organisations and forums.